 6. Testing the Consumer

 The second SpringKafkaReceiverTest test class focuses on the Receiver which listens to a 'receiver.t' topic as defined in the applications.yml properties file.
-In order to check the correct working, we use a test-template to send a message to this topic.
-All of the setup will be done before the test case runs using the @Before annotation.
+To check the correct working, we use a test-template to send a message to this topic.
+All setup will be done before the test case runs using the @Before annotation.

 The producer properties are created using the static senderProps() method provided by KafkaUtils.
 These properties are then used to create a DefaultKafkaProducerFactory which is in turn used to create a KafkaTemplate.
 Finally, we set the default topic that the template uses to 'receiver.t'.